-In her own words...thoughts from the author
+In her own words...thoughts on writing:

 On Poverty Research: